espocrm/documentation/docs/user-guide/sales-orders.md

 ## Copying values from product to sales order item

 Field values can be transferred from a product to a sales order item upon product selection.
-Field names you want to be copied should coincide in Product and Sales Order Item enities.
+Field names you want to be copied should coincide in Product and Sales Order Item entities.

 You can select which fields you need to be copied at Administration > Entity Manager > Sales Order Item > Fields > Product > Fields to Copy.